NSW Landscape & Seascape Photography

 A fierce sunrise over Bombo Quarry near Kiama.
 With the waves rushing up the channel, I positioned the camera down close to the slick boulders to capture the water snaking back out to sea.

-It’s moments like these when the light, the waves, the scene aligns—as rare as they are—that make the tribulations of landscape photography unequivocally worth it.
+A stunning sunrise on the South Coast of NSW.
+It’s moments like these when the light, the waves, the scene align—as rare as they are—that make the tribulations of landscape photography unequivocally worth it.

 Boxing Day, 2019.
 After weeks of bushfires, smoke rolled across the land, lingering out over the sea.
 With the incoming tide rushing into the cave, the sun ignited the haze, transmuting it into this golden glow.